chilipadiboy/first-report/team_assignment.md

 - Basic user interface and design

 ##### Integrated Product
-- Integration of all subsystems i.e. Tag + Front-end + Back-end connected together, allowing information flow between systems
+- Integration of all subsystems, namely Tag + Front-end + Back-end, allowing information flow between systems
 - Basic functionalities of each individual subsystem may not be fully achieved yet

 ##### Minimum Viable Product